Sitges: History

-Human presence in the area dates to at least the Neolithic era, and an Iberian settlement from the 4th century.
-In the 1st century BC, it included two separated villages, later absorbed by the Romans.
+Human presence in Sitges dates back to at least 50,000 years, proved by researchers from Barcelona university in "the journal of human evolution" when neanderthal bones and stone tools were discovered in ‘La Cova del Gegant’, a cave near today's golf course, were carbon-dated.

 During the Middle Ages, a castle was built in Sitges, owned by the bishopric of Barcelona, which later ceded it to count Mir Geribert (1041).
 In the 12th century, the town fell under the rule of the Sitges family.
 The latter held it until 1308, when Agnes of Sitges sold the town to Bernat de Fonollar, after whose death it went to the Pia Almoina, a charitable institution, to which it belonged until 1814.

 Between the late-18th century and the early-20th, the history of Sitges was dominated by its close links with Spain's overseas territories, most importantly Cuba.
 Thousands of youngsters from Sitges settled in Santiago de Cuba, Guantánamo and other areas in Eastern Cuba.
 Most of them were employed in commerce, usually working for relatives already established in the island.
 Some of them thrived and created big firms, like Facundo Bacardí, founder of Ron Bacardí, and Jaime Brugal, who later moved to the Dominican Republic and established Ron Brugal.
 Some others, after having amassed a certain fortune, settled back in Sitges, generally living on rent or investing in sectores like wine or shoe making.
 These were known as "Americanos", known for their habit of planting palm trees in their Caribbean-looking houses, smoking Cuban cigars and rum drinking.
 The americanos left a huge legacy in Sitges which can still be seen in its architecture and the history of most local families.

+This legacy is also visible because it has created the name of every beach bar in Spain "Chiringuito".
+The first beach bar in Spain opened in Sitges in 1913, called El Kiosket and renamed in 1949 "chiringuito" by the Spanish journalist César González Ruano, inspired by his experiences travelling Cuba where coffee was strained through a stocking called "chiringo".